ansys/pymapdl/docs/loading_results.rst

     >>> tmat = np.hstack((trans, origin.reshape(-1 ,1)))
     >>> tmat = np.vstack((tmat, bottom))

-See the doc string for ``parse_coordinate_system`` for more details regarding the contents of the coordinate systems stored in the result file.
+See ``parse_coordinate_system`` for more details regarding the contents of the coordinate systems stored in the result file.

-.. autofunction:: pyansys.rst.parse_coordinate_system

 Accessing Solution Results